Haldevel/MyPortfolio/README.md

-# Bootstrap-Portfolio
+# MyPortfolio

 ### by Halina Zmachynskaya
 -------------------------------------------------------------------------------------------------------
-The web site consists of three pages and presents a portfolio.
-The contact.html page contains a basic form.
+The web site consists of two pages and presents a portfolio.
 The portfolio.html page uses boottstrap cards.
-All three pages utilize the bootstrap grid system and its responsive design capabilities.
+All pages utilize the bootstrap grid system and its responsive design capabilities.
 -------------------------------------------------------------------------------------------------------

 Techologies used: